The Big Bang (song)

-"The Big Bang" is a song written, produced, and performed by Rock Mafia.
+"The Big Bang" is a song written, produced, and performed by Rock Mafia and Jimmy Messer.
 The song has been used in commercials promoting the syndication of the television series Mob Wives.
 The song appears on the soundtrack for EA Sports game, FIFA 12 and was re-recorded in Simlish for The Sims 3 and included in the Pets expansion.
 The song appeared in the 2012 film LOL, starring Miley Cyrus and Demi Moore.

 A cover version by singer Katy Tiz was released in 2014 on Rock Mafia's RMR label; it has been promoted by Clear Channel pop radio stations, and by IHeartRadio.

 Music video

 The music video for "The Big Bang" was filmed on June 10, 2010, and released on November 1, 2010.
 It features Miley Cyrus and Kevin Zegers.
 Billboard.com said the video was "the latest stop on Miley Cyrus's path to prove that she's a fully grown woman and ensure that she is never called Hannah Montana again."
 Kevin is working, remembering his girlfriend, when Miley drives by.
 The video then shows how their relationship progresses, ending with them getting into a car crash.
 He realizes that his girlfriend only appeared as a ghost.